Odorizzi, 3 homers lift Twins to sweep of Orioles | Taiwan News

 Orioles: Baltimore hosts the Yankees for a doubleheader on Monday afternoon.
 The Orioles have not yet named a starter for the opener, while rookie RHP Yefry Ramirez (0-2, 2.51 ERA) will start the second game.

-Twins: Minnesota's homestand continues with a three-game series against the Royals.
+Twins: Minnesota's homestand continues with a three-game series against the Royals, who have the second-worst record in the majors and have lost nine straight.
 RHP Jose Berrios (8-7, 3.54) will start the opener for the Twins.

 More AP baseball: https://apnews.com/tag/MLBbaseball